dx7er/Tars/README.md

 Requires `Microphone` and `Internet Connection` to Operate.

 ## IGNORE ERRORS IF ANY!
-Still Learnging and Trying to M
+Still Learnging and Trying to Make IT BETTER!